MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 [Learn more about Windows camera, microphone, and privacy](https://support.microsoft.com/en-us/windows/windows-camera-microphone-and-privacy-a83257bc-e990-d54a-d212-b5e41beba857#ID0EBD=Windows_10)

-## Why microphone permissions are required
+## Why microphone permission is required

 The microphone is required to make voice calls and use voice commands.